 - Set out tape, scissors, and pieces of cardboard.

 - Display pictures of birds

-- Explain to the children that they will be making birds with papier mâché, a process using paper and paste.
+- Explain to the children that they will be making three-dimensional, or free-standing, birds with papier mâché, a process using paper and paste.
 When the paste-soaked paper dries, it becomes very hard and can then be painted.
 In this session, they will be forming the birds' bodies with wadded newspaper.
 In the next session, they will be applying the papier mâché.